 A great way to affirm your value is to list satisfaction guarantees and warranty information upfront.
 This listing is a powerful affirmation of your product quality.
 It also reminds people that you understand that this product might not be best for them.

-Bonus gifts (like an extra battery or replacement piece) are a great thing.
+Bonus gifts, like an extra battery or replacement piece, are great.
 To surprise your buyer with unique box inserts is something they appreciate.
 Double point to it is an accessory to the product included.

 You might also send branded items like stickers, lanyards, or buttons.
 These items are typically less helpful and appreciated.
 Still, sending someone something in exchange for a bit of free advertising is a pretty good deal.

-We reiterate not to incentivize these gifts.
-If you do send gifts, be sure to indicate that it's not contingent upon any activity.
-You might include review requests and gifts in separate inserts to avoid this perception entirely.
+However, do not incentivize these gifts.
+If you send gifts, be sure to indicate that it is not contingent upon any activity.
+For example, you might include review requests and gifts in separate inserts to avoid this perception entirely.

 There are many potential strategies when selecting the correct box insert.
-One approach might work well for one product, while another method may work better.
-It's up to you to run those tests to find out what works.
+For instance, one approach might work well for one product, while another method may work better for the other.
+So, it is up to you to run those tests to ascertain what works best.

-To find out the details, start by selecting a few different designs and copy choices for your CTAs.
-These can include various combinations of review requests, instruction booklets, and social media following calls.
+To find out the details, start selecting a few different designs and copy choices for your CTAs.
+These can include various review requests, instruction booklets, and social media following calls.

 Include QR Codes